By Lars Josefsson

 Rapping soot cleaning By rapping the fouled convection heating surfaces the tubes are caused to vibrate so that the deposited combustion residues fall off.
 It is designed to be used during boiler operation.

-Combustion air preheater While the utilization of the waste heat in the chimney gases for preheating the combustion air supplied to the boiler furnace, by means of air heaters, has long had a wide use in steamships, as, for example, in the Howden air heter.
+Combustion air preheater While the utilization of the waste heat in the chimney gases for preheating the combustion air supplied to the boiler furnace, by means of air heaters, has long had a wide use, as, for example, in the Howden air heter.

 Boilers Superheaters Superheaters are essentially a bank of tubes, in the exhaust gas duct after the boiler, used to heat the steam above the saturation temperature.